Joshua J. Mintz

 Vice President & General Counsel

 Contact - email@example.com

-Mr. Mintz currently serves as a member of the Board of Directors of the Council on Foundations and is Chair of the Audit Committee.
-Mr. Mintz is past President and a member of the Board of Directors of the Juvenile Protective Association, a not-for-profit organization providing counseling and other services to children at risk and their families.
-He is on the Board of the Francis W. Parker School, an independent private school where he Chairs the Audit Committee and is a member of the Trustee Committee.
-Mr. Mintz was a member of the Board of Directors of the Donors Forum from 2003-2009, where, during various periods, he served as the Treasurer, the Chair of the Audit/Finance Committee, and the Chair of the Compensation/Benefits Committee.
-Mr. Mintz was also member of the Legal Framework Work Group of the Panel on the Nonprofit Sector convened by Independent Sector.
+Mintz currently is a member of the Board of Directors of the Council on Foundations where he is the Chairman of the Audit Committee and member of the Governance Committee.
+He currently serves as the Chairman of the Board of Security Council Reports, a charitable organization whose mission is to make the work of the Security Council more effective and transparent.
+Mintz is past President and a member of the Board of Directors of the Juvenile Protective Association, a not-for-profit organization providing counseling and other services to children at risk and their families.
+He is also on the Board of the Francis W. Parker School, an independent private school, where he is Chairman of the Audit Committee.
+Mintz was a member of the Board of Directors of the Donors Forum from 2003-2009, where, during various periods, he served as the Treasurer, the Chair of the Audit/Finance Committee, and the Chairman of the Compensation/Benefits Committee.
+Mintz was also member of the Legal Framework Work Group of the Panel on the Nonprofit Sector convened by Independent Sector.

 Related InformationSee All